 The schedule for the 2020 Summer Institute is provided below.
-To develop ideas about collaboration strategies, each day we will have several ten-minute check-ins on Zoom with quantitative methodologists from around the country who have worked in collaboration on education research projects; they will share with us their experiences and suggest best ways to work in collaborative relationships.
+To develop ideas about collaboration strategies, each day we will have several ten-minute check-ins with quantitative methodologists from around the country who have worked in collaboration on education research projects; they will share with us their experiences and suggest best ways to work in collaborative relationships.

 SESSION & DAY